Skip to main content

 In many Q&A applications we want to allow the user to have a back-and-forth conversation, meaning the application needs some sort of "memory" of past questions and answers, and some logic for incorporating those into its current thinking.

-In this guide we focus on adding logic for incorporating historical messages.
-Further details on chat history management is covered here.
+Here we focus on adding logic for incorporating historical messages.
+This involves the management of a chat history.

 We will cover two approaches:

-- Chains, in which we always execute a retrieval step;
+1. Chains, in which we execute at most one retrieval step;

-- Agents, in which we give an LLM discretion over whether and how to execute a retrieval step (or multiple steps).
+2. Agents, in which we give an LLM discretion to execute multiple retrieval steps.

-For the external knowledge source, we will use the same LLM Powered Autonomous Agents blog post by Lilian Weng from the RAG tutorial.
+For the external knowledge source, we will use the same LLM Powered Autonomous Agents blog post by Lilian Weng from the Part 1 of the RAG tutorial.

 Setup